iam-raghu/aws-devops-zero-to-hero/Day-20/README.md

-# Introduction to AWS ECR (Elastic Container Registry)
+# Introduction to AWS ECR (Elastic Container Registry):

 In this video, we will deep dive into the fundamental concepts of ECR and provide you with a step-by-step practical guide on how to use it effectively.
 So, let's get started!